 Don’t believe me?

-Here are some examples from real people (not spammers) that have come through my inbox recently – each from a name I didn’t recognize:
+Here are some examples from real people (not spammers) that have come through my inbox – each from a name I didn’t recognize:

 Yes, keep me

 CHARLIE PARR premiers new video “Peaceful Valley” with NPR

 I’m pretty sure I know the answer to that.

 Most of these would have been fine if I knew and trusted the sender, but they all came from people whose names weren’t immediately familiar to me.

 (As the sender, you only have a second or so to inspire an “open.”)

 Because I’ve missed good opportunities before, I have actually trained myself to open most of these things to find out if they’re asking about a gig.

 But you can’t assume your email recipients are going to do that.

 They’ll probably glance…decide…and then delete, or simply move on without reading.